MetroEnterpriseInc/Auto-branch-protect/README.md

-Add Jenkins webhook in GitHub:
+Add Jenkins webhook in GitHub

   A Web hook is basically a Http Push API.
 Its a way for an application to provide another application with real time notifications.
 Whenever a Developer pushes a change in the Auto-branch-protect's Master branch, a build is triggered in Jenkins.
 Jenkins is installed in a Ubuntu instance in AWS Cloud.